Engee documentation

 where

-- flow coefficient, the value of the Discharge coefficient parameter;
+• - is the flow coefficient, the value of the Discharge coefficient parameters;

-Critical pressure drop, - pressure drop related to the value of critical Reynolds number , given by the parameter Critical Reynolds number, which is the point of regime transition between laminar and turbulent flow regimes.
+Critical pressure drop, - pressure drop related to the value of the critical Reynolds number , given by the Critical Reynolds number parameters, which is the transition point of the regime between laminar and turbulent flow regimes.
 The block calculates the critical pressure drop as:

 Pressure loss takes into account the pressure drop in the valve due to the reduced valve area and is calculated as: